mozilla/gecko-dev/testing/perfdocs/generated/perfcompare.rst

 Subtests
 ---------

-When such data is available, clicking on the **subtest icon** opens a new page containing the subtests information for the selected result
+When such data is available, clicking on the **subtest icon** opens a new page containing the information about the subtests for the selected result

 .. image:: ./resultstablesubtests.png
    :alt: PerfCompare Results Table with Subtests View